Introduction to Geospatial Concepts

 Key Points

-• Depending on the research question, we need a global, regional, or local CRS suitable properties.
+Depending on the research question, we need a global, regional, or local CRS with suitable properties such as the least possible distortion and an appropriate measurement unit.